Whoever controls the record

 If anyone — including us — altered a single record, the cryptographic hash would no longer match the three independent timestamps.
 The math would catch it before any human could.

-Request Access Verify a record →
+Claim a Charter seat Verify a record →